Geotechnical & Geological Services

 The settlement plate are required to measure the settlements taking place beneath and adjacent to embankments during and after construction period.
 The settlement plate shall be provided and installed vertically in the position using 25mm diameter G.I. pipe with rounded bottom end.
 The base plate and first length of rod shall be placed as early as possible during earthworks, preferably before any significant filling has been placed.
 Continuation gauges shall be installed when the level of compacted embankment is 250mm below the top of the preceding lengths.

-The ground settlement marker with standard steel rods of 20mm diameter and which shall be driven vertically into embankment or undisturbed ground for a minimum depth of 590mmm and shall project approximately 20mm above the ground surface.
+The ground settlement marker with standard steel rods of 20mm diameter and which shall be driven vertically into embankment or undisturbed ground for a minimum depth of 590mm and shall project approximately 20mm above the ground surface.
 The rod shall be surrounded by not less than 0.03cu.
 M of concrete at ground level.
+A Ground Settlement Marker (GSM), also known as a Settlement Marker, is a geotechnical monitoring tool used to measure vertical ground movement-either settlement or heave-over time.
+Installed on the soil surface or within soft ground, the markers act as permanent surveying reference points.